-Business Objectives Actual Progress Continue to commit in research and Research and development plans Progress from the Listing Date to 31 March 2020 development of our financial trading solutions (Continued) B. Incorporate prevailing technologies to promote algo-trading and awareness of our trading terminal and trading systems By research and development of our development team and acquisition of servers and third party software, we have launched the terminal for simulation of algo-trading and the web portal for algo sharing.
+Business Objectives Actual Progress Continue to commit in research and Research and development Progress from the Listing Date to 31 March 2020 plans development of our financial trading solutions (Continued) B. Incorporate prevailing technologies to promote algo-trading and awareness of our trading terminal and trading systems By research and development of our development team and acquisition of servers and third party software, we have launched the terminal for simulation of algo-trading and the web portal for algo sharing.
 We will continue enhancing the terminal and the web portal for portfolio tracking and optimization.
-HK\$0.8 million to purchase Hosting, approximately HK\$0. ove research and development plans, the Group had used approximately the abovementioned hosting and connectivity services from HKEX 9 million to recruit 4 research and development staff and approximately aputer hardware and software.
-Pursue selective acquisition(s) specialists in financial and rela d to identifying suitable target (such as an IT solution vendor which ated IT systems, or other market players) for acquisition.
-We have not yet for acquisition from the Listing Date up to 31 March 2020.
+Overall, to implement the above research and development plans, the Group had used approximately HK\$0.8 million to purchase the abovementioned hosting and connectivity services from HKEX Hosting, approximately HK\$0.9 million to recruit 4 research and development staff and approximately HK\$1.5 million to acquire computer hardware and software.
+Pursue selective acquisition(s) Our management is devoted to identifying suitable target (such as an IT solution vendor which specialists in financial and related IT systems, or other market players) for acquisition.
+We have not yet identified any suitable target for acquisition from the Listing Date up to 31 March 2020.
 Establish a research and development centre The expected timeline to commence the establishment of research and development centre changed from the third quarter of 2019 to November 2020.
-It is primarily because we currently hav sufficient office space for the additional headcounts of research and development staff as a result of change in staff composition.
-The Board considers that the postponement will allow the Company and the deploy its financial resources more effectively, which is in the best interest of the Company and the Shareholders as a whole.
+It is primarily because we currently has sufficient office space for the additional headcounts of research and development staff as a result change in staff composition.
+The Board considers that the postponement will allow the Company deploy its financial resources more effectively, which is in the best interest of the Company and Shareholders as a whole.